Redrawing Our Urban Waters

 Adell Amos, Clayton R. Hess Professor of Law and Associate Dean for Academic Affairs, University of Oregon

 Brook Muller, Professor of Architecture and Director of the UO Portland Architecture Program, University of Oregon

-As a starting point: we will trace the journey of water through a city – from the sky and headwaters of the watershed through buildings and urban landscapes and ultimately back to the tributaries, streams and rivers of the region.
-This working group will consider the many contentious issues surrounding this journey as they play out in a context of climate change and the ongoing urbanization of watersheds.
-Using a proactive and integrated approach that engages experts in law, economics, architecture, urban design, engineering, the humanities and other domains of inquiry, the group will investigate ways of reworking this journey.
-We will explore opportunities for reconciling competing demands, changing the use and re-use of water, and better valuing increasingly limited resources.
+As a starting point: we traced the journey of water through a city – from the sky and headwaters of the watershed through buildings and urban landscapes and ultimately back to the tributaries, streams and rivers of the region.
+This working group considered the many contentious issues surrounding this journey as they play out in a context of climate change and the ongoing urbanization of watersheds.
+Using a proactive and integrated approach that engages experts in law, economics, architecture, urban design, engineering, the humanities and other domains of inquiry, the group investigated ways of reworking this journey.
+We explored opportunities for reconciling competing demands, changing the use and re-use of water, and better valuing increasingly limited resources.